infinispan/infinispan/server/integration/testsuite/README.txt

-                                           old Infinispan server based on JBoss AS) -P suite.rolling.upgrades.dist.jbossas  (Distribution case of Rolling upgrades with old Infinispan server based on JBoss AS)
+                                           old Infinispan server based on JBoss AS) -P suite.rolling.upgrades.dist.jbossas  (Distribution case of Rolling upgrades with old Infinispan server based on JBoss AS) -P smoke                             (Smoke tests.

-  -P suite.others                    (Tests that do not belong to any of the suites above.
-Useful when running a single test that's outside
-                                      of any pre-defined group) -P suite.query                     (Query related tests, everything contained in the 'query' package)

-  -P smoke                             (Smoke tests.
 A small subset of server mode tests)

 Running with specific server zip distribution